galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > <question-title>Read the observation table</question-title>
 >
-> In this section `segmentation_method` takes three values: interior stain (18S) for 82,690 cells, boundary stain for 23,050 cells, and nucleus expansion of 5.0 µm for 3,009 cells. `nucleus_count` is 1 for 108,030 cells, 0 for 2,756 cells, and 2 or more for 1,764 cells.
+> Across the whole section `segmentation_method` takes three values: interior stain (18S) for 82,690 cells, boundary stain for 23,050 cells, and nucleus expansion of 5.0 µm for 3,009 cells. `nucleus_count` is 1 for 108,030 cells, 0 for 2,756 cells, and 2 or more for 1,764 cells.
+Inspect the same columns in your cropped object and you will see the same three categories in similar proportions.
 >
 > 1. What does a `nucleus_count` of 2 suggest about that object?
 > 2. What does a `nucleus_count` of 0 suggest?